akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 > the sparsest solution, provided that sparsity level $k$ is smaller than a certain definite fraction of ambient
 > dimension $p$.

-The above introduce the following figure into our discussion (N.B.: see https://people.maths.ox.ac.uk/tanner/polytopes.shtml)
+The above introduce the following figure into our discussion (N.B.: see [*this site*](https://people.maths.ox.ac.uk/tanner/polytopes.shtml)).

 ![Image](/public/ALPSdemoIIfiles/l1_polytope.png)